cockroachlabs/pg-auth-proxy/README.md

 implement via custom claims in the JWT token, or by implementing the SCIM protocol.

-If presenting the JWT token via cleartext password authentication is infeasible, perhaps due to string-length restrictions, an alternate means of passing the token could be performed by
+If presenting the JWT token via cleartext password authentication is infeasible, perhaps due to string-length restrictions, an alternate means of passing the token could be performed by requiring the client to issue a "magic" `SELECT proxy_login(....)` statement.